• Home

 10 Ways to Connect with Nature in the City

 Do you teach in a city school?
 Does your outdoor space consist of an asphalt black-top?
-Do you dream10 Ways to Connect with Nature in the City about green space and offering your children a real outdoor classroom experience?
+Do you dream about green space and offering your children a real outdoor classroom experience?
 Would you like your outdoor space to be integrated into your curriculum?
 If you said yes to any of the above questions, then you are in the right place.

 To begin, it is important to ask the question, What should drive the design of the outdoor learning environments in our city schools?
 A few possibilities include: